 It was with this group that Eugene and his second wife, Joan, traveled throughout the world in search of colored gemstones and diamonds.
 Joan had been an important part of the business since the 1960's, and after her marriage to Eugene in 1982, she became a key person in the family store until her retirement in 1992.

 Eugene and Betty's three sons grew up around the jewelry business.
 The oldest, David, became a physician.
 The two younger sons, Donald and Robert, both joined the family business after college.
 In 1973, Don came to work full time, and Bob followed in 1978.

 Don Smith began working for the family store when he was twelve years old.
 He learned how to engrave and made many of the deliveries.
 Don remembers nervously transporting fine wedding china on the back of his bicycle.
 He graduated from Ohio University, then attended Gem City College to prepare himself for the jewelry business.

-Bob Smith graduated from The Ohio State University, then spent a year in residency at the Gemological Institute of America (GIA) in Santa Monica, California where he earned his Graduate Gemologist Degree.
-In 1989, he became one of the few individuals in the state of Ohio to hold the prestigious title of Graduate Gemologist Appraiser awarded by the American Gem Society.
+Bob Smith graduated from The Ohio State University in 1977, then spent a year in residency at the Gemological Institute of America (GIA) in Santa Monica, California where he earned his Graduate Gemologist Degree.
+In 1989, he became one of the first individuals in America to earn the prestigious title of Graduate Gemologist Appraiser awarded by the American Gem Society.

 When Eugene Smith passed away in August 1992, Don and Bob were prepared to carry on his traditions of quality and service.
 Don recalls, "Dad had a real feel for certain things.
 Paperwork was unimportant to him.
 But he knew what people would like.
 They enjoyed coming in to visit.
 He treated people as though they were special."